-Oh how I love watching toddlers become so independent.
+Documentary family photography is so suited to young families.
+There can be so much wonderful chaos, uninhibited emotions and loads of connection.
+I love watching toddlers flexing their new found independence.
 They are absorbing everything around them and often have ‘Their Way’ on any number of outfits, food preferences or ways to climb in and out of the car.

 Meet Elle.
 2 years old and very certain of how things should be done.
 She is also soon to become a big sister.
-Documenting this day was so important to mum Leasa particularly because she knows how different their days are about to become….. (story continues below slideshow).
+Documenting this day was so important to Chris & Leasa because their days are about to become very different….. (story continues below slideshow).

 Elle’s mum and dad own Bill’s Fish House and the Salty Crew Kiosk on the beach in beautiful Port Macquarie.

 Every morning Elle wakes up, goes to find Daddy and says “Juicy?”

 That’s the cue for the two of them to drive into town to collect the day’s food supplies from Bill’s and deliver them to the Kiosk.
 There, Elle has a fresh juice while Chris checks in with the staff.

 The selection of images you see here is very typical of a day-in-the-life for this family.

 Sometimes it takes a while for families to understand that I really don’t want a ‘show’ to be put on for our photography session.
 It really is the everyday rituals and humdrum that make up the rhythm of family.

 What draws me to documentary family photography most is that while the minute-by-minute tasks parents do for their littlies are quite universal, the way each parent does those tasks, the unique personalities and the combination of personalities in the family make every ordinary day extraordinary to me.